 A new filter for MACD has been added to the PowerOptions Search tool for all strategies!
 This new filter (located in the Technicals tab) will allow you to search for stocks where the MACD is above or below the Signal Line and by how many days.
 You will also be able to screen for stocks where the MACD and Signal Line are above or below the Zero line.
 This filter will allow you to better screen for stocks with positive or negative momentum.

+Of course you can!
+With the PowerOptions portfolio tools you can track any number of positions for any number of accounts.
+They can be real accounts or paper-trading accounts.
 We know that getting your PowerOptions portfolio “caught up” can be a hindrance to starting one at all – but, we strongly suggest that you just jump in and start tracking new trades as you put them on.
 Don’t worry so much about catching up the portfolio with all of your old trades.
 The benefit of using the PowerOptions portfolio tools to track your real and paper trades?

 Timing your entry into a position using options is very important because time premium is continually eroding from the position.
 Ideally we want to enter a bullish position just as the stock is about to move up.
 It is not possible to know in advance when the move will occur, but we can get an early indicator once the move has started.
 There are several tools available to help the investor pick the best time to enter a position.
 One such tool, which has been recently added to the PowerOptions screener, is the crossing of a stock price above a moving average such as a 20 or 50 day moving average.
 Another form of this tool is to use the crossing of the 20 day moving average over the 50 day moving average as a bullish trigger.
 Investors will scan charts looking for this type of crossing to trigger a…